dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 The first, **librawf.dll** is named to mimic the legitimate librawf.dll that's signed, and included with RawDigger.exe.

 This copy is not signed, which is a strong indicator that the file is either unique, or was modified.
 Additionally, the file sizes do not match.
+Malicious librawf.dll is on the left, and legitimate librawf.dll is on the right.

 [![8-24-23_4.png](/assets/images/8-24-23/8-24-23_4.png)](/assets/images/8-24-23/8-24-23_4.png)